-ACTION PLAN GOALS The following pages describe the goals in greater detail and include: a "north star" that represents the state's longer-term targets for each goal, baseline data from calendar year 2023 and its source, additional measures Cal ICH will aim to consider when conducting annual performance measurement, and a brief methodology for how each goal is measured.
-It is important to note, goals #1, #2, and #3 use HDIS data, which only counts people who access services reported into local HMIS databases, as described above.
-Baseline data may change as data quality and completeness improves, and as Cal ICH improves its methodology for calculating these goals.
+The following pages describe the goals in greater detail and include: a "North Star" that represents the state's longer-term targets for each goal, baseline data from calendar year 2023 and its source, additional measures Cal ICH will aim to consider when conducting annual performance measurement, and a brief methodology for how each goal is measured.
+It is important to note, Goals #1, #2, and #3 use HDIS data, which only counts people who access services from service providers that report data HDIS, as described above.
+Baseline data may change as data quality and completeness improves, and as Cal ICH improves its methodology for calculating system performance measures.